KillWolfVlad/expressions.kt/README.md

-# workflows.kt
+# expressions.kt

 <p align="center">
   <img src="./brand/logo.jpg" width="250"/>
   <br>
 </p>

-Embedded Workflows As Code engine for Kotlin powered by Coroutines and Redis-like DB.
+Embedded Expression Language for Kotlin.

 ## Features

-- Durable workflows execution with scaling support
-- Minimal overhead for durable and fast workflows execution
-- Durable timers for notifications or any other delayed jobs
-- Run 100K+ workflows simultaneously, see [loadTest](./loadTest) for more info
+- Built-in primitives support: number, string and boolean with your own implementation under the hood (e.g. use double or BigDecimal for numbers)
+- Extend expressions with your own binary, left and right operators, classes and functions
+- With memory you can add support of variables and user functions

 ## Install